slatedocs/slate/source/includes/_payouts.md

 ```

 1. Client makes a request which requires strong authentication.
-2. The request is declined with HTTP status `403 / Forbidden` and the following headers
+2. The request is declined with HTTP status `403 / Forbidden` with the following response headers
   * `X-2FA-Approval-Result`: `REJECTED`
   * `X-2FA-Approval` containing the one-time token (OTT) value which is what needs to be signed
 3. Client signs the OTT with the private key corresponding to a public key previously uploaded for
 signature verification.
-4. Client repeats the initial request with the OTT provided in the `X-2FA-Approval` header value and the signed OTT in
+4. Client repeats the initial request with the OTT provided in the `X-2FA-Approval` request header and the signed OTT in
-the `X-Signature` header value.
+the `X-Signature` request header.

 Note: as the name implies, a one-time token can be used only once.
 If it was successfully processed then further
 requests with the same token signature will be rejected.